 - The Fixometer code is open-source and available at Github.
 You can get involved and follow discussion on our roadmap here.

 - Get in touch if you are a repair organisation and would like to share your own repair data with the wider repair community.

-- Learn how it works: read an introduction to the Fixometer for Restart Party hosts and our Fixometer FAQ
+- Learn about how to Get Started and our Fixometer FAQ

 - Learn about our lifecycle assessment data: Report: the environmental impact of e-stuff

 - Listen to us discuss the thinking behind the Fixometer: Climate change and the shadow impacts of our gadgets

 - Learn how we measure our impact as a network of community electronics repair groups: revealing the benefits of repair

 - Follow the progress on the Open Repair Data Standard by the Open Repair Alliance we launched in October 2017